 2. Blogging About Everything

-The bloggers that are enjoying the most success these days are the ones sticking to no more than a couple of topics.
+The most successful bloggers these days are the ones sticking to no more than a couple of topics.

 Multimillionaire Marie Forleo said it best when she said, “When you confuse people, you lose people.”